Wheel tractor-scraper

 In civil engineering, a wheel tractor-scraper (also known as a land scraper, land leveler, tournapull or simply called a scraper) is a type of heavy equipment used for earthmoving.
 It has a pan/hopper for loading and carrying material.
 The pan has a tapered horizontal front cutting edge that cuts into the soil like a carpenter's plane or cheese slicer and fills the hopper which has a movable ejection system.
 The horsepower of the machine, depth of the cut, type of material, and slope of the cut area affect how quickly the pan is filled.

 When full, the pan is raised, the apron is closed, and the scraper transports its load to the fill area.
-There the pan height is set and the lip is opened (the lip is what the bottom edge of the apron is called), so that the ejection system can be engaged for dumping the load.
+There the pan height is set and the lip (bottom edge of the apron) is opened, so that the ejection system can be engaged for dumping the load.
 The forward momentum or speed of the machine affects how big an area is covered with the load.
 A high pan height and slow speed will dump the load over a short distance.
 With the pan set close to the ground, a higher speed will spread the material more thinly over a larger area.

 In an "elevating scraper" a conveyor moves material from the cutting edge into the hopper.